-The following organizations also sent their recommendations: the Business Technical Advisory Committee on Labor Matters (CEATAL), the Latin American Business
+The following organizations also sent their recommendations: the Business Technical Advisory Committee on Labor Matters (CEATAL), the Latin American Business Council (CEAL), and the Latin American and Caribbean Association of Information Technology Entities (ALETI).

-&lt;sup>1 This process of consultations with the private sector was made possible with the financial support of the United States Government and the organization Private Sector of the Americas.
+1 This process of consultations with the private sector was made possible with the financial support of the United States Government and the organization Private Sector of the Americas.